-All residents are eligible for 4 electives over 3 years (1 in PGY1 year, 2 in PGY2 year and 1 in PGY3 year).
-These electives can be taken at Queens or at another institution.
-In addition residents are allocated a selective block in PGY3 year where they can select a particular rotation of interest which must be completed at Queen's or decide to complete a research block.
-These options allow significant flexbility in the residents schedule.
-Some residents have taken the opportunity to do electives abroad.
+All residents are eligible for 4 electives over 3 years (1 in their PGY1 year, 2 in their PGY2 year, and 1 in their PGY3 year).
+These electives can be taken at Queen's or at another institution.
+In addition, residents are allocated one selective/research block per academic year where they can select a particular rotation of interest which must be completed at Queen's or decide to complete a research block.
+These options allow significant flexibility in the residents’ schedule, with some residents having taken the opportunity to do electives abroad.
 Any selective or elective block can be used for research (up to a maximum of 3 blocks).

-We provide subspecialty training in most of the major subspecialties (cardiology, critical care medicine, gastroenterology, general internal medicine, haematology, medical oncology, nephrology, palliative care, respirology, and rheumatology).
-We have been very successful in placing our residents in the subspecialty of their choice, usually in the city of their choice.
-Whilst we cannot guarantee any resident a particular subspecialty position when you first join us, Queen’s residents are favourably viewed by our faculty and we do our best to make sure all residents are provided with the best career opportunities for their future.
+The program provides subspecialty training in most of the major subspecialties (Cardiology, Critical Care Medicine, Gastroenterology, General Internal Medicine, Hematology, Medical Oncology, Nephrology, Palliative Care Medicine, Respirology, and Rheumatology).
+The program has experienced significant success in placing residents in the subspecialty of their choice, usually in the city of their choice.
+While we cannot guarantee any resident a particular subspecialty position when first joining the program, Queens’ residents are favourably viewed by our faculty, the program does its best to ensure all residents are provided the best career opportunities for their future.
 All residents are guaranteed 4 years of training in order to qualify and be prepared for the Royal College exams.

-Every year we encourage residents to attend a national meeting and educational stipends are available if research is being presented.
+Every year, residents are encouraged to attend a national meeting, for which educational stipends are available if research is being presented.
 For the 2020-2021 accademic year, the program will also be partially funding subscriptions to UpToDate® for all residents for the duration of their training.
 Repeated code blue training sessions with varying scenarios are provided at our simulation centre, along with specific procedure-based teaching in small groups.
-There are also a number of educational courses run by the post-graduate office here at Queens focusing on medical education and leadership skills and we encourage our senior residents to apply.
-Our interns have created a Queen's 'On Call' book available free to all core residents.
+There are also a number of educational courses run by the Queens Post-Graduate Office which focus on medical education and leadership skills, and senior residents are encouraged to apply.
+Residents have created a “Resident Survival Guide” available to all Internal Medicine residents.